 This proposal will ensure that governance will be reflective of the identities and interests of the community in the area, and will bring about improved community engagement, better local democracy and efficient, more effective and convenient delivery of local services.
+It is vital that the arrangements for this area be decided prior to any occupation of dwellings at Foundry Lea.

 At this stage, it is not proposed that the Town Council warding arrangements be changed.
-However, it is recommended that the warding arrangements be reviewed when the Vearse Farm site is complete and the increased electorate is known.
+However, it is recommended that the warding arrangements be reviewed when the Foundry Lea development is complete and the increased electorate is known.